About

 • Substitute Teachers

-We are seeking talented and inspired elementary through high school Guest Teachers for our multi-age classrooms.
+We are seeking talented and inspired 15 months through high school Guest Teachers across four divisions (montessori, elementary, middle, and high school).
 A position at Prep is an opportunity to grow as a teacher/researcher in a supportive and active community.
 This position requires a person who is detail oriented, child centered, has a sense of humor and most of all, is able to work in a team.

 Responsibilities